 Lack of commercial alternatives: The system should only be developed if no equivalent commercial alternatives are available.

-By adhering to these requirements, health institutions can ensure the appropriate use of in-house developed high-risk AI systems while maintaining alignment with regulatory expectations.
+By adhering to these requirements, health institutions can ensure the appropriate use of in-house developed AI systems while maintaining alignment with regulatory expectations.
+Still, such company or health institution, where applicable, must meet the other AIA obligations, e.g. on prohibited practices or transparency.

-Therefore, a health institution developing a high-risk AI system for in-house use only, shall not CE mark the AI system.
-Still, such company or health institution must meet the other AIA obligations.
-This aligns with EU MDR/IVDR Art.
-5(5) on in-house manufacturing.